w0rmhol3/Notes/API Testing.md

 ## API Testing
 - Important due to vulnerabilities may lead to undermining website’s CIA.
 - First can start by identifying API endpoints.
-- eg: GET /api/books HTTP/1.1
+- eg: `GET /api/books HTTP/1.1`
-  - The API endpoint of this example is within /api/books.
+  - The API endpoint of this example is within `/api/books`.
   - The web application interacts with the endpoint to retrieve its data.
 - Next, determine how to interact with the endpoint.
 - Can be done through constructing HTTP requests to test the API.